-MTD, or Making Tax Digital is going to have a profound impact on businesses over the next few years.
+MTD, or Making Tax Digital is going to have a profound impact on EVERY business over the next few years.
 But it’s not only businesses, it will also make a big difference to the way that accountants support their clients.
 Benjamin Dyer, CEO of Powered Now, looks at how MTD will impact the relationship between clients and their accountants.

 Recap on Making Tax Digital - What is MTD?

 Just as a reminder MTD is HMRC’s initiative to bring all record-keeping relating to tax onto digital platforms.
 Their argument is that in the long term it will be better for honest businesses while they will collect more tax – known as closing the “tax gap”.
 Critics argue that it will be much more work for everyone and is being badly implemented to boot.

-The specifics of MTD for VAT are twofold:
+The specifics of MTD for VAT were twofold:

 All quarterly VAT reporting needs to be done through new technology (MTD-compatible software, like Powered Now).
-The old web form is being dropped and software that talks to the new MTD portal must be used for VAT returns.
-Businesses on VAT annual reporting will follow 6 months later.
+The old web form has been dropped and software that talks to the new MTD portal must be used for VAT returns.

 There must be a link from the individual records to the VAT return and these records must be kept on computer.

-MTD is a rolling program and MTD for VAT is just the first of the major initiatives that will end up impacting virtually all businesses.
+MTD is a rolling program and MTD for VAT was always just the first of the major initiatives that will end up impacting virtually all businesses.
 The one after VAT is likely to be quarterly profit and loss reporting for all businesses with annual sales over £10,000.
 MTD will also apply to individual tax returns but that is currently on hold.

 If you would like to know more about MTD and how it will impact your business, visit our MTD site where you can find useful information and articles.